 - 1. The authority offering the subject, normally a School of the University, is indicated by the number before the decimal point. - 2.
-Each subject number is unique and is not used for more than one subject title. - Subject numbers which have not been used for some time are not used for new subject titles. - 4.
+Each subject number is unique and is not used for more than one subject title. - 3.
+Subject numbers which have previously been used are not used for new subject titles. - 4.
 Graduate subjects are indicated by a suffix 'G' to a number with three digits after the decimal point.
 In other subjects three or four digits are used after the decimal point.